adr1enbe4udou1n/blog/content/posts/05-build-your-own-docker-swarm-cluster-part-4/index.md

 ### Matomo over MySQL

 Be free from Google Analytics with Matomo.
 It's incredibly simple to install with our cluster.
 Note as Matomo only supports MySQL or MariaDB database.
-Let's create dedicated storage folder with `sudo mkdir /mnt/storage-pool/matomo` and create following stack :
+Let's create dedicated storage folder for Matomo config files with `sudo mkdir -p /mnt/storage-pool/matomo/config` and create following stack :

 {{< highlight host="stack" file="matomo" >}}